CyrilWendl/SIE-Master/README.md

 ![t-SNE of pre-softmax activations of Zurich dataset](Figures/Zurich/GIF/tsne_act.gif)

-The above example shows the t-SNE of the pre-softmax activations of a network trained for semantic segmentation of the Zurich dataset, leaving out one class.
+The above example shows the t-SNE of the pre-softmax activations of a network trained for semantic segmentation of the Zurich dataset, leaving out one class during training.
+Density trees were trained on bootstrap samples of all classes but the unseen one.

 Confidence of each data point in the test set, the probability is calculated as the average Gaussian likelihood to come from the leaf node clusters.

 ![Probas](Figures/Zurich/GIF/probas.png)